andrewtdiz/Weave/CONTRIBUTING.md

 appropriately.
 	- Enhancements start out labelled as **'status: evaluating'**.
 This occurs as soon as we notice the issue.
-At this stage, we are gathering community sentiment and evaluating whether the idea aligns with our vision for Fusion.
+At this stage, we are gathering community sentiment and evaluating whether the idea aligns with our vision for Fission.
-	- If we like the general idea, it will be labelled as **'status: needs design'** This means we would like to include your idea, but don't have a solid idea of how it should look and function in Fusion.
+	- If we like the general idea, it will be labelled as **'status: needs design'** This means we would like to include your idea, but don't have a solid idea of how it should look and function in Fission.
 	- Once a design has been identified and approved. it will be labelled as **'status: approved'**.
-Approved features will be fixed in a future version of Fusion, and will be closed once the feature ships.
+Approved features will be fixed in a future version of Fission, and will be closed once the feature ships.
 - Be patient - all project maintainers are voluteers, so it will likely take some time to respond.
 	- Don't bump or chase up your issue - commenting 'Any updates on this?' does